-- Applicants with a master's degree in computer science or applied and computational mathematics, or a closely related discipline, are eligible to apply.
+- Applicants with a master's degree in data science or a very closely related field, such as applied statistics, are eligible to apply.

-- A total of six courses must be completed within three years.
+- Five courses must be completed within three years.

-- You must select at least two courses from the Applied and Computational Mathematics area and at least two courses from the Computer Science area.
+- You must select at least two courses from the Applied and Computational Mathematics program (625.xxx) and at least two courses from the Computer Science program (605.xxx).

 - All course selections are subject to advisor approval.